HM Care Clinic

 • Thyroid disorders (both hypothyroidism and hyperthyroidism)

-• Clinically low testosterone (hypogonadism)
+• Clinically low male hormone levels (hypogonadism)

 • Nutritional deficiencies — particularly iron, zinc, and vitamin D